FAQs on au pairing in the USA

 Does the fee cover insurance for the au pair stay?
 If so, is it a basic insurance which means that costs are not covered in case of emergency, or is there unlimited coverage in case of illness or accident?
 What about legal expenses insurance, liabilty insurance, etc.?
 Is the SEVIS fee included or not?

-The average costs of an au pair year varies from country to country.
 In general, host families bear the main part of the costs and being an au pair is the cheapest possibility of spending an entire year in the USA.
-Host families pay for airfare, board and lodging and often for insurance cover, as well.
-They pay $10,000 of pocket money a year, $500 for educational allowance and an agency fee.
+Host families pay you a minimum stipend of $195.75 per week (around $10,000 per year), $500 for your educational allowance and an agency fee.
 By way of comparison, au pairs pay much less for programme fees.
 Additionally, as an au pair you pay visa fees in your home country and the costs for the criminal record check, the health certificate, your international driving licence and your passport.

 At all agencies, you receive comprehensive application documents and have a personal interview in English, including a psychometric test.
 All documents will be rechecked in the USA before you qualify for the programme and can be contacted by host families.
 In the USA, host families are also carefully selected and need to comply with defined prerequisites.
 Qualified host families then decide which au pairs they wish to contact.
 Languages, hobbies, child care experience, nationalities, etc. can attract a host family's interest.
 Host families and au pairs take their decision while they are in personal contact, often via telephone or Skype.